Original publication: January 2020.

 Your computer uses energy.
 Laptops tend to use less but still, there’s that cumulative thing again.
 Get familiar with the power settings of your computer.

 Also, sometimes you may leave your computer on because you have a lot of programs running and don’t want to “lose your place”.
-If you have Windows: Try “hibernate”.
-It saves everything where it is and puts your computer in a zero energy consumption state that can be resumed quickly.
+If you have Windows: Try “hibernate” or “sleep”.
+Hibernate saves everything where it is and puts your computer in a zero energy consumption state that can be resumed quickly.
 From time to time do a full shut down to clear out memory.
 “Sleep” is even faster to recover than hibernate and uses a trickle of energy.
-If your machine is working on a torrent download or scene render, turn off your monitor.
+If your machine is working on a torrent download or scene render, leave it on but turn off your monitor.

 Stop paying for media.
 Get rid of cable TV, Netflix, HBO, Disney, etc. Keep your Internet.
 Use other methods to get your media fix.
 The cheapest route is get a VPN.
-Express VPN is fast and easy; get 30 days free here.
+Mullvad VPN is a great balance between privacy, price, and performance.
 Then get torrent software.
-Qtorrent is my favorite primarily because it has a built in media search.
+QBitTorrent is my favorite primarily because it has a built in media search.

 Rethink your phone buying.
 Do you really need a new phone every year?
 Even staying one year “behind” can save you quite a bit of money.
 Watch Ebay to see when your favorite phone suddenly drops in price.
 Consider refurbished phones.
 Here’s a comparison list I made to help you choose a new or used phone.
 Note: Be careful when buying an older phone.
 You may want to be sure the battery has been replaced.